The Truth About Cheat Days: Weighing the Benefits & Drawbacks

-In health and fitness subculture, “cheat meal” and "cheat day" are colloquial terms that refer to eating whatever foods you want — usually "junk foods" like pizza, burgers, and ice cream — ad libitum.
+In the health and fitness subculture, “cheat meal” and "cheat day" are colloquial terms that refer to eating whatever foods you want — usually "junk foods" like pizza, burgers, and ice cream — ad libitum.
 A cheat day is essentially an entire day of going overboard on empty-calorie foods that you normally wouldn't eat as part of a healthy diet plan; a cheat meal is just one meal where you "indulge" in the foods you've been craving.

-People who follow a stringent weight-loss diet with "clean" foods are most liable to the vicious cycle of restricting themselves during the week, then binging as a "reward" on the weekend.
+People who follow a stringent weight-loss diet with "clean" foods are most liable to the vicious cycle of restricting themselves during the week and then binging as a "reward" on the weekend.
 After all, who wouldn't want a break from eating the same handful of predefined "healthy" foods over and over again?

 But is it really prudent to eat a high-calorie cheat meal or have a full-blown cheat day just because you stick to a "clean diet" for an arbitrary amount of time?